-Place the battery/batteries in one motion sensor and wait one minute for the sensor to setup.
+Place the battery/batteries in one motion sensor and wait one minute for the sensor to set up.
 Place the main unit in learn mode as described above.
 Trigger the sensor by moving in front of it.
 You should hear two long beep tones that confirm that the sensor is now matched.

 After the sensors are matched to the barking dog alarm you can place each sensor in the area you want it to be, but don’t mount until testing to make sure each sets off the Barking Watch Dog Alarm when triggered.
-If there are plants, or anything that moves in front of the sensor the alarm will continue to bark.
+If there are plants or anything that moves in front of the sensor the alarm will continue to bark.
 You may need to move the object causing the movement, or the sensor to another area.
 In the case of the indoor/outdoor adjustable sensor, you may be able to use the featured *adjustments to block the movement from the sensor window or reduce the range the sensor detects.

 *Adjustments for the indoor/outdoor adjustable sensor:

-There are two sliding doors on each side of the sensor that limit the area that the detector sees and an adjustable setting in the battery compartment that adjusts the sensitivity distance that the sensor sees.
+There are two sliding doors on each side of the sensor that limits the area that the detector sees and an adjustable setting in the battery compartment that adjusts the sensitivity distance that the sensor sees.

-Use the adjustable window doors to block areas that have movement you don’t want to trigger the alarm.
+Use the adjustable window doors to block areas that have the movement you don’t want to trigger the alarm.